Login to Complete an Application or to Access Judging Panel

 Student teams from universities and academic institutions around the world are invited to compete in an academic challenge whereby students will be asked to play the role of an internal corporate real estate team in order to address a real-world issue facing companies around the globe: develop a proactive strategy to: (a) “Recession-proof”, to the extent possible, the corporate real estate portfolio, (b) continue to support the business objectives of the corporation and (c) ensure that such a strategy does not negatively impact the company in the unlikely event that a recession does not materialize.

-Three teams, with a minimum of two (2) and a maximum of four (4) students each, will be selected to compete onsite at the CoreNet Global North American Summit, a professional conference for 3,000+ corporate real estate professionals from around the world, to be held in Orange County, CA, 20-22 October 2019.
+Three teams, with a minimum of two (2) and a maximum of four (4) students each, will be selected to compete onsite at the CoreNet Global Asia-Pacific Summit, a professional conference for 800+ corporate real estate professionals from around the world, to be held in Singapore, 10-12 March 2020.
 Interested students will be required to submit a registration form and then respond to several questions, as discussed herein.
-Based on the quality of their responses to the questions posed, three teams will be invited to participate in the Final Round.
+After registering for the competition, each team will be assigned a corporate profile including revenue, demographic, portfolio, and strategic information to help get you started on the first round of the competition.

 The winning team will be awarded US$5,000.